 ITIM is collaborating with Monash University in a project to reduce the burden of injury of falls from ladders.
 This project includes an evaluation and report on the current ladder injuries in NSW, identification of current injury prevention programs related to ladders, development of a website dedicated to ladder safety and a community awareness program.

-Current status: Evaluation and report completed.
+Current status: Evaluation and report completed, website developed.

 As an additional resource in increasing the awareness around traumatic injuries, the NSW ITIM has created the infographics aimed at patients, family, carers and clinicians.